Christopher G. Donovan

 Christopher G. Donovan (born October 22, 1953) is a former American Democratic politician who was elected to be the Speaker of the Connecticut House of Representatives.
 He was sworn in as Speaker on January 7, 2009, and left his post in 2013, having not sought reelection to the House.
 He is the first grassroots organizer to become speaker of the Connecticut House.

 Donovan was a candidate for US Congress in 2012, losing in the primary to Elizabeth Esty.

 Education

 Donovan graduated from Monsignor Bonner High School in Drexel Hill, Pennsylvania, in 1971.
 He earned his bachelor's degree in Biology at Villanova University in 1975 and his master's degree in Social Work from the University of Connecticut School of Social Work.
 He is a teacher on the faculty of the University of Hartford.

 Family life

 Donovan is married to Elaine Gallen Donovan.
 They live in Meriden.
-They have a daughter, Sarah, a student at American University, Washington College of Law and a son, Aaron, who resides in Vancouver.
+They have a daughter, Sarah, a graduate of American University, Washington College of Law and a son, Aaron, who resides in Vancouver.